Communication, Culture, Information & Technology (HBA)

 Be prepared to take on tomorrow by acquiring the knowledge and developing skills for the fastest growing global sectors of technology and media at the Institute of Communication, Culture, Information and Technology (ICCIT).
 Through the CCIT program, you harness the potential of emerging technologies to design and create.
 In the Digital Enterprise Management program, you anticipate and solve organizational issues by incorporating the most effective technologies.
 As a Professional Writing and Communication student, you unleash the power of narrative to tell the stories of our times.

-The programs offered by the ICCIT provide you with unique educational experience through a rich set of courses that range across a variety of disciplines and allow you to take advantage of the exceptional research and teaching resources of both U of T Mississauga and Sheridan College.
+The programs offered by the ICCIT provide you with unique educational experience through a rich set of courses that range across a variety of disciplines and allow you to take advantage of the exceptional research and teaching resources at U of T Mississauga.

 Programs & Requirements